 As more organizations move their data to the cloud, cloud data management has emerged as a critical area.
 This involves managing data within cloud-based environments, leveraging the cloud's scalability, flexibility, and cost-effectiveness.

-Example: A startup uses cloud data management to store and process large volumes of customer data in real-time.
-This helps to implement cloud computing resources to scale up during peak demand and keep operational costs low during off-peak periods.
+Example: A startup uses cloud data management to store and process large volumes of customer data in real time.
+This helps the company implement cloud computing resources to scale up during peak demand and keep operational costs low during off-peak periods.